JeffreyBull76/CI_project3/README.md

 --------------------------------------------------------
 * ### Choose category
    * ![](assets/rmimages/select1.png)
-   * This part of the quiz presented the biggest challenge, or perhaps the threw up the most issues.
+   * This part of the quiz presented the biggest challenge, or rather threw up the most issues.
 This part went through numerous changes mainly to prevent pointless calls to the external spreadsheet which kept throwing up API errors when we exceeded the free limit per minute.
    * Ultimately it takes the users selection, loads those questions into a list of lists and then returns that value to the 'game loop'.
    * ![](assets/rmimages/new_code1.png)
    * Above you can see the original code (commented out in green) vs the newest most up to date way of building the question list.